Sunilstha23/GCA_git_N_github/readme.md

 **Git and GitHub**

-- Git(2008) is maintained and installed on local system where GitHub is exclusively cloud-based(server).
+- Git(2005) is maintained and installed on local system where GitHub(2008) is exclusively cloud-based(server).

 **Git Workflow**